apache/activemq-artemis/RELEASING.md

 if there is a problem

-1. delete the tag locally 'git tag -d HornetQ_X_Y_Z_Final"
+1. delete the tag locally 'git tag -d ActiveMQ_X_Y_Z_Final"
-2. delete the tag remotely 'git push origin :refs/tags/HornetQ_X_Y_Z_Final"
+2. delete the tag remotely 'git push origin :refs/tags/ActiveMQ_X_Y_Z_Final"
 3. go to nexus and drop the profile
 4. fix what's broken and start again